uyuni-project/tetra/README.md

     gjp generate-kit-archive

-Note that, in later runs, you can also use the `--incremental` option to create an additional "diff" tar.xz file instead of rebuilding it from scratch.
+Note that, in later runs, only an additional "diff" tar.xz file will be created to ease uploads.
+You can use the `--full` option to regenerate a single complete archive.

 The following command will generate the kit spec: